 |Healthcare Cashplans allow you to reclaim the cost of dental, optical and other forms of healthcare, whether it's via the NHS or not.|

 What info do I need?

-By law opticians are obliged to provide you with a prescription.
-Once you have had a thorough eye test, they must give you a copy of your prescription without requiring you to make a purchase.
+You'll need your prescription to place your order online.
+Once you have had an eye test, opticians are required by law to give you a copy of your prescription without requiring you to make a purchase.

-Specifies the strength of the lens; plus for long sightedness, minus for short sightedness.
+Specifies the strength of the lens; a plus sign indicates long sightedness, a minus sign for short sightedness.

 This is the horizontal distance between your pupils in millimetres.
 If you don't know what it is you can either have a go at measuring it yourself with the help of a mate and a mirror, or use the average which is about 63.

 This indicates wether your eye is perfectly round, if so this is left blank, or if you have eyes which are slightly oval or rugbyball shaped.

 If you have an astigmatism, this indicates where the lenses need to be positioned.